openstack/openstack-ansible-specs/specs/kilo/keystone-sp-adfs-idp.rst

 :date: 2015-06-22 10:00
 :tags: federation, scalability

-This spec is to propose adding support to os-ansible-deployment for Keystone federation using an Active Directory Federation Service (ADFS) Identity Provider.
+This spec is to propose adding support to openstack-ansible for Keystone federation using an Active Directory Federation Service (ADFS) Identity Provider.